-- Have a second person stand by to catch any fuel that flows out of the line in a container with accurate volume marks.
+- Disconnect the fuel line from the mechanical fuel pump in the engine compartment. - Have a second person stand by to catch any fuel that flows out of the line in a container with accurate volume marks.
 Ensure the free end of the fuel hose is held level with the carburettor fuel inlet. - Turn electric fuel pump on and pump fuel through the lines into container.
 The fuel flow rate should be 50 60 litres per hour.
 A significant deficit from this target may indicate a worn pump or kinked fuel lines. - Re-connect the fuel line to the mechanical fuel pump.